hrs/cmc-curriculum/README.md

 - [PNG](cmc-curriculum.png)
 - [SVG](cmc-curriculum.svg)

+I hope it's more helpful than it is overwhelming!

+- Ovals are individual classes,
+- Diamonds are schools, certifications, or hiker ratings,
+- Rectangles are events, and
+- Octogons are degrees of skill.

+Dotted lines are suggested, but not strictly required.

 ### Disclaimers

 I'm a member of the CMC, and I've taken a bunch of these classes, but I neither